Capricho árabe

-Capricho árabe (Arabic Caprice) is an 1892 Composition by Spanish composer Francisco Tarrega.
-The Piece was composed after a trip through Andalucia and North Africa, he dedicated it to his friend, conductor Tomás Bretón.
+Capricho árabe (Arabic Caprice) is an 1892 composition by Spanish composer Francisco Tárrega.
+The piece was composed after a trip through Andalucia and North Africa, he dedicated it to his friend, conductor Tomás Bretón.

 The piece is around 5 minutes long and is in AABA form with an introduction.
 The A sections are in D minor, while the B section modulates to the relative F major and then to D major, which is the parallel major of the home key.
 Performers must use drop D tuning to access the low tonic.

 The A section melody begins with a sentence over a vamp between tonic and dominant chords: